kjergens/SecretDecoder/README.md

 Run it.
 See it prints the messages from the text file named “encoded”.

-Add code to decode the messages before it prints them.
+Your job is to decode the messages before it prints them.

 ## Initiative (5 points)
-Background: The images in this project were encoded by switching all the x,y coordinates, e.g. 0.646,2.49 became 2.49,0.646.

-Open c.svg (included in this project)

-It was encoded which means the lines are drawn in the wrong places.

-Also see t.svg and h.svg.
-They were also encoded.
+Background: You can also encode images!
+The images in this project were encoded by switching all the x,y coordinates, e.g. 0.646,2.49 became 2.49,0.646.
+Open c.svg (included in this project) and you will see the lines were drawn in the wrong places.
+Same for t.svg and h.svg.

-Run ImageDecoder.java and Refresh the project.
+1. Run ImageDecoder.java and Refresh the project.

-Open decoded.svg.
+2. Open decoded.svg.
 It will look the same as the original.

-Add code to decode the image by switching all the x,y coordinates back.
+3. Add code to decode the image by switching all the x,y coordinates back.

-If you succeed, decoded.svg will be the correct image.
+4. If you succeed, decoded.svg will be the correct image.

 Hint: This initiative can be done with one line of code.